10 Reasons to travel to Morocco and why you should visit Morocco

 Last but certainly not least, we have the indigenous people who make Morocco what it is today — the Berbers and the Bedouins.

-The history of the indiginous Berbers (also known as the Amazigh, or “Free people”) spans thousands and thousands of years ago, when tribes ruled North Africa and would often travel through the Sahara and near the Mediterranean to trade.
+The history of the indigenous Berbers (also known as the Amazigh, or “Free people”) spans thousands and thousands of years ago, when tribes ruled North Africa and would often travel through the Sahara and near the Mediterranean to trade.
 Thanks to the Berbers, Morocco has a rich cultural heritage that can still be seen to this day.

 Another interesting group of locals are the Bedouins, a nomadic group who have historically inhabited the desert regions around Morocco.
 The Bedouins have plenty of cultural traditions, from fervent sword dances to playing traditional instruments and even tent knitting.
 Travelers who visit Bedouin camps are often invited (and encouraged!) to partake in some of these festivities, as well as other popular Bedouin activities like camel riding and camping in the desert.